 Results

-Lower CDKN2A DNA methylation was associated with higher BMI in the Western Australia Pregnancy Cohort when cell type adjustment was not included for CpGs 4 to 9 (Lillycrop et al., 2017) (Table 1 rows 1-4).
-However when adjustment for estimated proportions of CD8 T cells, CD4 T cells, B cells, Natural Killer cells, monocytes and granulocytes (estimated using the Houseman method) were included in the regression model the direction of association was reversed for all six CpGs, with CpGs 4 and 8 being no longer significantly associated with loge BMI (Table 1 rows 5-7).
+Lower CDKN2A DNA methylation was associated with higher BMI in the Raine Study when cell type adjustment was not included for CpGs 4 to 9 (Lillycrop et al., 2017) (Table 1 rows 1-4).
+However when adjustment for estimated proportions of CD8 T cells, CD4 T cells, B cells, Natural Killer cells, monocytes and granulocytes (estimated using the Houseman method) were included in the regression model the direction of association was reversed for all of these CpGs (4 to 9), with CpGs 4 and 8 being no longer significantly associated with loge BMI (Table 1 rows 5-7).
 For all CpGs except CpG2 the standard error of regression coefficients increased when cell type adjustments were included in the model.

 Correlations between CDKN2A CpG methylation and cell type proportions were found to be high (Supplementary Table 3), and the outcome, loge BMI, was also correlated with cell type proportions, particularly granulocytes (r=0.16, Supplementary Table 5).
 As loge BMI is the outcome in the regression this will not result in multicollinearity and will not alter the regression coefficients of the predictors.
 Table 2 shows correlations between CpG4 and estimated cell proportions.
 Therefore Variance Inflation Factors (VIFs) were calculated for all predictors in the regression models (Supplementary Table 4), VIFs, 1/VIF (tolerance) and percentage variance explained by the other independent variables for the model including CpG4 are shown in Table 3.

 Table 3 shows that some VIFs were found to be extremely high; in particular the VIFs for granulocytes (113.71) and for CD4 T cells (61.21), and that these cell types did not contribute much to the models as most of their variance was explained by other independent variables in the model.
 Removing one cell type with the largest VIF (granulocytes) from the regression model reduced all VIFs to acceptable levels (<3.13), as shown on the right hand side of Table 3.
 However omitting granulocytes from the regression did not reduce multicollinearity sufficiently to allow accurate estimation of regression coefficients for CpG methylation as shown in Table 1 rows 8-10.
 The regression coefficients of CpGs 4-9 are still negative and the standard errors are inflated.
 Table 1 rows 11-13 show that including the first 2 Principal Components (PCs) of all 6 Houseman cell-type adjustments does not reduce multicollinearity either.
-This was because correlations between the first 2 PCs and CpGs were very high (p< 2.22 x 10-13) as shown in Table 4 and this correlation induced further multicollinearity into the regression.
+This was because correlations between the first 2 PCs and CpGs were very high (for PCV1: r = -0.329 to -0.751, p< 2.22 x 10-13) as shown in Table 4 and this correlation induced further multicollinearity into the regression.

 Simulation results showed that when a simulated granulocyte variable was not included in the models, 0.5% of the regression coefficients for CpG4 were positive.
 As the correlation between CpG4 methylation and loge BMI is negative, we would expect the regression coefficient of CpG4 methylation vs. BMI to be negative (see Figure 1).
 When granulocyte counts were included in the simulation models with a correlation coefficient of -0.783 with CpG4, 83% of the regression coefficients for CpG4 were positive.
 For correlation between CpG4 and granulocyte count of r=-0.5, 27.7% of the regression coefficients for CpG4 were positive; and for a correlation of r=-0.25, 6% of the regression coefficients for CpG4 were positive.
 This indicates that very high correlations between predictors are likely to cause multicollinearity and apparent reversal of direction of effect.